disler/indydevtools/README.md

 - [] Implement `desc iterate` to improve a description
 - [] Implement `titles iterate` to improve a description
 - [] Make the code run in parallel, right now it's running one by one, this is inefficient
+- [] Add a loader to let users know which state the application is in

 ## The Configuration File
 > The configuration file is the primary source of truth for all the tools in the IndyDevTools suite.